nharrisonau/R-Diff/README.md

 To avoid repeated work, `pipeline/scripts/build_baselines.py` also reads prior failed rows from `local_outputs/baselines.csv` and skips those versions on subsequent runs.
-This replaces the upstream `ground-truth` instrumentation so tools can reason directly about the code delta that introduced the backdoor across multiple historical baselines.
+This replaces the upstream `ground-truth` instrumentation so tools can reason directly about the code delta that introduced the backdoor across release updates.
 Because many payloads remain dangerous, **use a containerized environment** (e.g., Docker) when building or running binaries.

 ### Benchmark layout